 (or emergency funds) than conforming loans.
 Jumbo loans can also have higher interest rates compared to a conforming loan.
 Differences vary by lender, so ask yours to provide you with their specific jumbo loan costs and requirements.

 A jumbo loan is one potential way to buy a high-priced home, but other options include:

 - Increasing your down payment.
 This is the simplest option.
 If you can put more cash toward the down payment, you will borrow less.
 This could be especially helpful to you if the mortgage you are considering is only slightly above the conforming loan limit.
-For more information about down payments, see Saving for a down payment.

 - Obtaining two mortgages.
 This is also called a Glossary Term: combination loan.
 This option is more complex.
 It entails taking out a second, smaller mortgage at the same time as the first.
 By doing this, your first, larger mortgage would conform to the loan limit, and you may avoid some of the increased requirements and higher rates of a jumbo.
 However, the interest rate on a second mortgage is typically higher than on a first mortgage, so you’ll want to calculate the costs and potential savings carefully.
 In addition, if you took out two mortgages, you would be responsible for paying both of them each month.
 So you would need to be sure that you could manage the combined payment.
 Not everyone will be eligible or qualify for this loan option.